-Beginners should start with a basic lightweight speed rope before progressing to a weighted jump rope, according to Ross Enamait, professional fitness trainer.
+Beginners should start with a basic lightweight speed rope before progressing to a weighted jump rope.
 The durable plastic jump rope allows you to perform basic jump rope exercises and workouts to develop speed, agility and endurance.
 Also, the speed ropes are better at developing overall fitness and conditioning to complement a wide range of workout and training programs.

 A speed rope is ideal for beginners but can be used by elite athletes to develop footwork, coordination and conditioning.
 For example, boxers often use a speed rope during their general strength and conditioning workouts.
 After learning the basic techniques for using the speed rope, you can progress to advanced exercises such as double unders.